 I could praise the performances in this movie for ages (they’re all really, really good).
 But where this movie really shines is its exploration of morals.
 A Monster Calls takes a look at the fact that nothing is truly black and white.
 There are positives and negatives to each situation and how you act and feel in those situations.
 The movie nicely touches on the fact that people also aren’t black and white and our enemies and who we perceive to be bad may not be all evil and our perceived heroes aren’t all good either.
 I really liked that the Monster, who acts as Conor’s adviser of sorts throughout the film, fits into this theme as well.
 While watching the film, you get feelings of both darkness and light from the Monster.

 A Monster Calls is inherently a tear-jerking movie.
 There will be times that you wish you had a box of tissues in hand.
 The film may be heavy-handed to a fault, but everyone plays their part so well and the film is so competently made that it never comes off as sappy or heavily contrived.
 The film is genuinely moving and will most certainly reward its audience.

-So, overall, A Monster Calls is beautiful, deeply moving film that is delightfully ambitious and touching while not being afraid to tackle darker themes.
+Overall, A Monster Calls is beautiful, deeply moving film that is delightfully ambitious and touching while not being afraid to tackle darker themes.
 A Monster Calls easily gets an A+.
-I wish this movie could have been released wide to be seen by the public earlier so that I could have included it in my top 10 movies of 2016 (which you can view here).
+I wish this movie could have been released wide to be seen by the public earlier so that I could have included it in my top 10 movies of 2016.

-What are your thoughts of A Monster Calls?
+What are your thoughts on A Monster Calls?
 Comment below with your thoughts!